seyedb/createPyProject/README.md

 About
 -----
-A bash scriot to set up a skeleton Python project (venv, project structure).
+A bash script to set up a skeleton Python project (venv, project structure).